precice/precice.github.io/pages/docs/installation/installation-packages.md

 We maintain a package in the [Arch User Repository](https://aur.archlinux.org/packages/precice/).
 Please have a look at the official [AUR wiki page](https://wiki.archlinux.org/index.php/Arch_User_Repository) to find out how to install it.

+The community also maintains a [development version](https://aur.archlinux.org/packages/precice-git) and [several other packages](https://aur.archlinux.org/packages?&K=precice).

 ## Something else

 For other systems you need to either use [Spack](installation-spack.html) or [build from source](installation-source-preparation.html).